joejag/recipes/pizza.md

 * Add together and blitz

 # Creation

+* Put oven on highest temp
 * Spread dough (roll into semolina flour to give texture) to thin
+* Add sauce, cook for 4 minutes
-* Add sauce + toppings + cheese
+* Add toppings + cheese, cook for 7 minutes (or until cheese is melted)
-* Heat in oven on a pizza stone at max temp